History of Texas in Timeline

 2012: Pause of the athletics portion of the Lone Star Showdown rivalry

-In 2012, the athletics portion of the Lone Star Showdown rivalry between Texas A&M University and the University of Texas at Austin was paused due to Texas A&M joining the SEC.
+In 2012, the athletics portion of the Lone Star Showdown rivalry between Texas A&M University and the University of Texas at Austin was paused when Texas A&M left the Big 12 and joined the SEC.

-In the 2011-2012 school year, Texas replaced the Texas Assessment of Knowledge and Skills (TAKS) test with the State of Texas Assessments of Academic Readiness (STAAR).
+In the 2011–2012 school year, the State of Texas Assessments of Academic Readiness (STAAR) test replaced the Texas Assessment of Knowledge and Skills (TAKS) test.

 2012: Circuit of the Americas hosts Formula 1